Search Database

 Information:

-Daniel, better known as Danny, was born in Drumlish.
-He later moved to the United States in 1949, living initatlly with an aunt in Sparks, Nevada, and worked for the Sierra Power Co. and the Southern Pacific Railroad.
+Daniel, better known as Danny, was born in Drumlish on the 13 Sept 1928.
+He later moved to the United States in 1944-1949, living initatlly with an aunt in Sparks, Nevada, and worked for the Sierra Power Co. and the Southern Pacific Railroad.

 For his service, Danny was awarded the Purple Heart, the Combat Infantryman Badge, the Korean Service Medal, the United Nations Service Medal, the National Defense Service Medal, the Korean Presidential Unit Citation and the Republic of Korea War Service Medal.

-Parents Names: Son of Mr and Mrs D.J.
-Keogh, Drumlish
+Parents Names: Son of Daniel and Ellie Keogh, Drumlish

 Notes: